tiiuae/nixpkgs/lib/path.md

 [filesystem paths]: https://en.m.wikipedia.org/wiki/Path_(computing)
 [path value type]: https://nixos.org/manual/nix/stable/language/values.html#type-path

-As an extension of the path value type, it inherits the same use case intensions and limitations:
+As an extension of the path value type, it inherits the same intended use cases and limitations:
-- Only use the path value type for paths accessed at Nix evaluation time, such as the local project source.
+- Only use paths to access files at evaluation time, such as the local project source.
-- Path value types cannot point to derivations, so they are unfit to represent dependencies.
+- Paths cannot point to derivations, so they are unfit to represent dependencies.
-- Path value types implicitly import the path into the Nix store when interpolated, so they are dangerous to use for paths only intended to be accessed at build- or run-time, as you risk importing the path from the evaluation system instead.
+- A path implicitly imports the referenced files into the Nix store when interpolated to a string.
+Therefore paths are not suitable to access files at build- or run-time, as you risk importing the path from the evaluation system instead.

 Overall, this library works with two types of paths:
 - Absolute paths are represented with the Nix [path value type].
 Nix automatically normalises these paths.